 Eligibility and selection criteria

-SPUR-LABS solicits applications from outstanding students whose goal is to pursue a career in bioscience research.
-The program aims to prepare and inspire a diverse population of undergraduates for graduate study in the biosciences.
+The Bioscience Scholars program solicits applications from outstanding students whose goal is to pursue a career in bioscience research.
+The program aims to prepare and inspire a diverse population of undergraduates for graduate study in biosciences.
 Students from underrepresented or economically disadvantaged backgrounds are encouraged to apply.

 - U.S. citizen, U.S. permanent resident, or AB 540